 This is one of the last of the Iloca cameras, the Iloca AUT-O-Matic.
 It is a development of the Rapid III model and shares the same features, including built-in exposure meter and built-in rangefinder.
 It does, however, differ in a few ways.
 Firstly, the dial for setting the ASA film speed has been moved to the camera's base.
 Secondly, the camera's exposure setting is now adjusted using the small dial on the lower front of the camera which is coupled to the in-built lightmeter.
 Turning the dial changes the aperture until the two meter needles are aligned (note that the meter on this camera has no scales at all).
 Once set, the coupled shutter/aperture combinations are retained - that is, increasing the shutter speed via the shutter speed ring results in a corresponding decrease in aperture.
 Hence the 'Automatic' aspect of this camera, and quite a clever approach to setting exposures.
-This feature was also part of the Iloca Electric design.
+This feature is also part of the Iloca Electric design.

 This particular camera has a 50mm F2.8 Cassarit lens which is capable of producing quite sharp images.
 The model was also available with a Rodenstock Ysarex F2.8 50mm lens.